-- 1. Calves exhibited must have been born after January 1 and before May 1 of the current year.
+- 1. Calves exhibited must have been born on or after January 1 and on or before May 1 of the current year.
 Bucket calves must be tagged by county tagging deadline with an official 4-H tag.
 Refer to county tagging guidelines for tagging information.
 Calves also must have been raised (fed) on a bucket or bottle.
 Only steers and heifers may be shown. - 2.
 All male calves must be castrated and be healed before brought to the Fair.
-If banded, the scrotum must have fallen off.
-All animals must be free of infectious lesions and congenital defects. - 3.
+If banded, the scrotum must have fallen off. - 3.
 Exhibitors must be 12 or younger on January 1 of the current 4-H year and cannot be showing any other beef at the fair. - 4.
 Judging of classes 1 and 2 will be based on an interview by the judge to determine the 4-Hers knowledge of raising a calf. - 5.
 Exhibitors may make only one entry in class 1 or 2.